comp426-2023-spring/a02/README.md

 The purpose of this assignment is to create an installable Node.js command line application package.
 This is relatively straightforward.

-Read this article for an overview of how to create a
+Read this article for an overview of how to create a Node.js CLI package: https://x-team.com/blog/a-guide-to-creating-a-nodejs-command/

 ## Setup